Strange Fruit (novel): Themes

 Gary Richards (2007) wrote that there were hints of same-sex attraction between Tracy's sister Laura and a teacher, Jane Hardy, which her mother Alma confronts her about and Laura denies, with one of the goals of the book being to "facilitate both racial and sexual tolerance".
 Grace Elizabeth Hale (2009) argued that the book targeted positive images of the "gallant South", comparing regional politics to "contemporary global and national movements".

 The book also deals with the issue of the sexual exploitation of African-American females.
 Cheryl Johnson, in 2001, remarked that in one scene Smith depicts an attack on a six-year-old Nonnie by several white boys, who only stop once Tracy intervenes.
-They're initially confused by his actions, but eventually assume that Tracy stopped them because she "belongs" to him, as they did not see the molestation of an African-American girl as being wrong or anything to be punished for.
+They are initially confused by his actions, but eventually assume that Tracy stopped them because she "belongs" to him, as they did not see the molestation of an African-American girl as being wrong or anything to be punished for.

 Reception

-Initially, the book was met with controversy over its depiction of interracial romance and sex, with the book being banned from several locations including the United States Postal Office.
+Initially, the book was met with controversy over its depiction of interracial romance and sex, with the book being banned from several locations including the United States Post Office.
 The book sold well and within a few months of its initial publication in February, topped the bestseller list of the New York Times Book Review.

 A Georgia newspaper complained that the relationship in the book made "courtship between Negroes and whites appear attractive" and Smith worried that the focus on the romance in the book would detract from its political message.
 A reviewer for the Milwaukee Journal called the book a "great opera" and "indicts the thing called 'white supremacy'".
 A 1944 review from The Rotarian praised the novel, calling it "absorbingly dramatic" and citing its realism as a highlight.
 Johnson remarks that Smith refrained from portraying Nonnie in any of the then typical "racist stereotypes of black women as either mammies or Jezebels", making her "closer to images of the 'ideal' white woman: beautiful, kind, compassionate, and loving.
 For Smith, Nonnie simply happens to be black".
 Johnson further wrote that Nonnie was not written to be ashamed of her blackness, nor written to be an "honorary white woman".

 In popular culture

-The Cambridge, Massachusetts restaurant "The Friendly Toast" included a drink called Strange Fruit on a menu of cocktails named after banned books.
+The Cambridge, Massachusetts restaurant The Friendly Toast included a drink called Strange Fruit on a menu of cocktails named after banned books.
 In 2015 this generated controversy, as a patron took the name as a reference to the song of the same name and found it inappropriate.
 The drink was later removed from the menu.